hassanhibbert/flipMaster/README.md

 # flipMaster.js

-flipMaster.js was a fun little weekend coding project utilizing jQuery, and CSS3 animations to create a card flipping animation.
+flipMaster.js is a card flipping plugin utilizing jQuery, and CSS3 animations to create a card flipping animation.
 Instead of the usual card flipping animation that only goes from front to back, this has a continuous flip in either direction depending on how much content is provided within an array.

 __Demo:__ http://hassanhibbert.github.io/flipmaster/